angular/angular/aio/content/guide/universal.md

 dropdown on the far right of the menu bar.
 1. Try one of the "3G" speeds.

-The server-rendered application still launches quickly but the full client app may take seconds to load.
+The server-rendered application still launches quickly but the full client application may take seconds to load.

 {@a why-do-it}
 ## Why use server-side rendering?

-There are three main reasons to create a Universal version of your app.
+There are three main reasons to create a Universal version of your application.

 1. Facilitate web crawlers through [search engine optimization (SEO)](https://static.googleusercontent.com/media/www.google.com/en//webmasters/docs/search-engine-optimization-starter-guide.pdf)
 1. Improve performance on mobile and low-powered devices